bluestar/ansible-role-nginx/README.md

 Use `ansible-galaxy install bluestar.nginx` to install the role on your system.

 This role was only tested on CentOS 7.
-It may work on other systems, suppoerted by NGINX [NGINX Open Source](https://nginx.org/en/linux_packages.html#mainline).
+It may work on other systems, supported by NGINX [NGINX Open Source](https://nginx.org/en/linux_packages.html#mainline).

 Role Variables
 --------------